nodejs/node/GOVERNANCE.md

 ### TSC meetings

-The TSC meets in a voice conference call.
+The TSC meets in a video conference call.
 Each year, the TSC elects a chair to run the meetings.
-The TSC streams its meetings for public viewing on YouTube or a similar service.
+The TSC streams its meetings for public viewing on YouTube.

 The TSC agenda includes issues that are at an impasse.
 The intention of the agenda is not to review or approve all patches.
 Collaborators review and approve